 Adopted in 1905, the flag features three stars representing the grand divisions of the state: East, Middle and West.
 The stars are bound together in indissoluble unity by an unending white band.
-Read the history of the state flag.

 The Iris, genus Iridaceae, is the official state cultivated flower.
 It is an herbacious perennial of which there are about 170 species, including several North American varieties, the most common of which is the Blue Flag.
 While there are several different colors among the Iris, and the act naming the iris as the state flower did not name a particular color, by common acceptance the purple iris is considered the state flower.

-The Passion Flower, genus Passiflora, is the official state wildflower.
+The Passion Flower, genus Passiflora, is one of the official state wildflowers.
 It grows wild in the southern part of the United States and in South America, is also commonly known as the maypop, the wild apricot and the ocoee.
 The last is the Indian name that has also been applied to the Ocoee River and valley.
 The Indians prized the Ocoee as the most abundant and beautiful of all their flowers.
 The Passion Flower received its name from the early Christian missionaries to South America, who saw in the various parts of the curiously constructed flower symbols of the Crucifixion—the three crosses, the crown of thorns, nails and cords.

 The Tomato, scientifically known as the Lycopersicon lycopersicum, was designated as Tennessee’s official state fruit in 2003.